elizabethsiegle/remote-mcp-server-authless-talk-to-db/README.md

 # Building a Remote MCP Server on Cloudflare (Without Auth)

 This example allows you to deploy a remote MCP server that doesn't require authentication on Cloudflare Workers.
+This MCP server allows you to chat with your D1 SQL database--you can connect it to Windsurf, Cursor, the [Workers AI LLM Playground](https://playground.ai.cloudflare.com/), Claude, and more clients!
+Accenctuate your AI coding IDE by giving LLMs access to your database.

 ## Get started: